Mental health services are free on the NHS.

 To get urgent medical help, use the NHS 111 online service, or call 111 if you’re unable to get help online.

-Time for young people is our free emotional wellbeing support service for young people aged 10 - 25 who live or study in Coventry and Warwickshire.
+Time for young people is our free emotional wellbeing support service for young people aged 10 - 25 who live or study in Coventry or Warwickshire.

 Time for young people empowers young people to take time for themselves.
 You can press pause, breathe, and move forward.
 You can choose what support you access and when.